 Backpacker Mentality and Scraping By

 Jealous?
 Why the hell would anyone with the freedom to travel the world in ANY way be jealous of anything?
 We’ve all won the freaking lottery.
 We’ve created the lifestyle we dreamed of and we’re making it work, we’re out there having fun, our way.
-I’m really not jealous of Audrey nor of the youngsters, I don’t think I’ve ever been jealous of anyone and it’s something I have thought about, it’s been thrown at me by somebody very close.
-If people can’t understand a way of living different to their own they may rationalise it in terms that make sense to them, but anyway, I’m not jealous, I don’t think anyone is Audrey.
+I’m really not jealous of Audra nor of the youngsters, I don’t think I’ve ever been jealous of anyone and it’s something I have thought about, it’s been thrown at me by somebody very close.
+If people can’t understand a way of living different to their own they may rationalise it in terms that make sense to them, but anyway, I’m not jealous, I don’t think anyone is Audra.

 Are We Scraping By as Digital Nomads?